Cinema of Russia: 1990s

 The Chekist directed by Aleksandr Rogozhkin was a drama set in the period of Red Terror and told the story of a Cheka leader who gradually becomes unhinged.
-It was screened in the Un Certain Regard section at the 1992 Cannes Film Festival.
+Happy Days directed by Aleksei Balabanov was his feature film debut.
+Both film were screened in the Un Certain Regard section at the 1992 Cannes Film Festival.

+The Sentimental Policeman is a 1992 Russian-language Ukrainian (Ukrainian-French production) comedy film written and directed by Kira Muratova.
+It entered the competition at the 49th Venice International Film Festival and won the Special Jury Prize at Kinotavr.

+Bakhtyar Khudojnazarov won a Silver Lion at the 50th Venice International Film Festival for his film Kosh ba kosh.